antham/cultura/README.md

 The config can be edited with the provided commands or could be directly edited through the config file, run `cultura config get-config-file-path` to get the path of the config file.

+It must be necessary to stop the daemon to take the config in account, so simply run after finishing the edition, `cultura daemon stop`.

 ## The fact rendering

 You can customize the way a fact is rendered by using the command `cultura config set-template`.